United Women in Faith Reading Program

 The Reading Program year runs from September of one year through August of the following year.

-• September – The new book list is published on the UWF website reading program page and in the October issue of “Response”.
+• September – The new book list is published on the UWF website reading program page and in “Response” magazine.
 Purchase the books through your favorite bookseller.
 Many are also available at your local library.

 • September of the current year through August of the next year – Read!
-Keep track of the books you have read, their category, and the plan you are working toward.
+Keep track of the books you have read, and their category.

 • September of the next year – Report your participation in the Reading Program to your unit, who will in turn send a report to the ECRD Reading Program Coordinator, Carolyn Bircher .
 (Each unit will receive a request for this report in late August.)